 What Is A Fixed Bridge?

 A fixed bridge will replace your missing tooth and use your nearby natural teeth as anchor points.
 The word “bridge” refers to the fact that an actual bridge is created by connecting your remaining natural teeth and your replacement teeth.
 The word “fixed” means that the bridge is not removable.
-Some other bridges can be removable.

 Why Would It Be Fixed?